 The words Dame, Damsel, and Fishwife were long ago eradicated from the English language.
 The term “Art of Manliness” which was quite in vogue, was long ago relinquished, along with other words and phrases which referred to a way of life, values, and beliefs which no longer applied.

-In the late 90’s we crossed a bridge, where technology and the internet forever changed our lives, and impacted our means and modes of communication, beyond return.
-Along the way we lost words, phrases and their meanings, and we gained new terms which gave shape and a means to communicate and express ourselves in ways which were more in line with our technologically driven lives.
+In the late 90s, we crossed a bridge, where technology and the internet forever changed our lives, and impacted our means and modes of communication, beyond return.
+Along the way, we lost words, phrases, and their meanings, and we gained new terms which gave shape and a means to communicate and express ourselves in ways that were more in line with our technologically driven lives.

 Words such as “email”, “Internet”, “Facebook”, “Google”, “Youtube”, “emojis”, “Twitter” and “apps”, were not part of our vocabulary until not so long ago.
 The name Google has even become a verb.

 The internet has pushed the boundaries of language.
 Barely one decade ago, many were concerned that social platforms were dumbing down language while fostering a generation of screen-obsessed illiterates.
 On the other end of the spectrum, you would find people, such as Linguist David Crystal, who described texting as “one of the most innovative linguistic phenomena of modern times.”

 The media’s concern over the demise of language, due to the internet, has died down since the early 2000s.
 The internet has given us permission to break the rules.
 We’ve repurposed design principles and components, embraced lowercase text, punctuation is optional when texting, and we use emojis to convey tones, gestures, and moods.